-Community Halls often have a side entrance that doubles as the accessible entrance.
-The visual appearance of the side door is often less welcoming than the front.
+The Sheffield Mills Community Hall has a side entrance that doubles as the accessible entrance.
+The visual appearance of the side door is less welcoming than the front.
 The landing before the door is not a solid, level surface and the door has a knob on it.
-These entrances often do not contain signage promoting the use of the door as an accessible access point and there is often no accessible path leading to the doorway.
+The entrance does not contain signage promoting the use of the door as an accessible access point and there is no accessible path leading to the doorway.